Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 How Use Tax Differs from Sales Tax

-While sales tax is typically collected by the seller at the time of purchase, use tax shifts the responsibility of paying the tax to the consumer.
-This often occurs when the seller is not required to collect sales tax because they do not have a physical presence in the state where the purchase is being made.
+While is typically collected by the seller at the time of purchase, use tax shifts the responsibility of paying the tax to the consumer.
+This often occurs when the seller is not required to collect because they do not have a physical presence in the state where the purchase is being made.
 Use tax is intended to level the playing field between in-state and out-of-state retailers by ensuring that all purchases are subject to the same tax rates.

 In simple terms, is collected at the point of sale, while use tax is paid by the consumer directly to the state when sales tax has not been collected.
-This distinction is important for consumers to understand, as failure to pay use tax when required can result in penalties and interest charges.
+This distinction is important for consumers to understand, as failure to use tax when required can result in penalties and interest charges.

 To illustrate the difference further, consider the following analogy: Sales tax is like paying for a movie ticket at the theater, where the cost is included in the price of admission.
 On the other hand, use tax is akin to buying a DVD online and then being responsible for paying a separate fee to watch it at home.
 Both scenarios involve paying for the same product, but the method of taxation differs.